JamesTiberiusKirk/cv/content/about.md

 <!--- **Kicktek Ltd:** 2016 summer job working as an IT assistant and working on their e-commerce installation, learning how it works, suggesting fixes, improvements, etc.-->
 <!--- **Civica UK Ltd:** 1 week of work experience, lightly shadowing their software development routine, testing, updating, deployment and maintenance.-->
 <!--- **Redbridge College:** Year long work experience (1 day a week) took a position in the IT network and service team.
 Had responsibilities such as responding to help desk requests, testing equipment, repairs and others.-->

+## Uni
+- Finished Applied Computing at University of Dundee

 # Other Experiences/Achievements
 - Created and managed Dundee University Rock and Metal Society, organising different events including live musical concerts and more